akkeris/docs/architecture/webhooks.md

 https://api.opsgenie.com/v2/alerts?access_token=ffffffff-aaaa-4444-5555-987654321000
 ```

-Or, if you're in Europe use add the URL:
+Or, if in Europe, use the URL:

 ```